jangxyz/svelte-infile-components/README.md

 This is required because by default the prettier plugin tries to reorder a svelte component file in "options-scripts-markup-styles" order, which means the `<template>` tag in the end will be moved above the `<style>` tag on formatting.
 (Scheduled for further investigation)

-### 3. Install vscode extension
+### 3. VScode extension

 Install the svelte-infile vscode extension.

 You need to disable the default svelte extension, and enable this instead, as currently there is no way to merge two different extensions for svelte.
-(Scheduled for further investigation)/
+(Scheduled for further investigation)

 ### 4. Enjoy!

-Create a component, and
+Start running `npn run dev`, open your favorite IDE, and start adding infile components!

 ## Features